Jlbspyder/deep-range/README.md

 ### Useful resources

-- [W3Schools](https://www.w3schools.com) - This helped me for understanding css flexbox and grid.
-I really liked this pattern and will use it going forward.
+- [W3Schools](https://www.w3schools.com) - This helped me for understanding css flexbox and grid. his website is very explanatory and good for learning web development.
 - [Traversy Media](Traversy Media on YouTube) - This is an amazing channel which helped me understand almost everything I know about html, css and javascript.
-I'd recommend it to anyone learning to become a fullstack developer.
+I recommend it to anyone learning to become a fullstack developer.

 ## Author